Courier Company business plan for starting your own business

 Management is the cornerstone of any courier services business plan as no business on earth (or Mars) can be successful without proper management.
 If you want to know how to start courier service, you need to have a proper management structure for the business in your mind even before you start it.

 In this courier service business plan, the management will be headed by the owner of the business.
 They will hire to manage various aspects of the business plan delivery service.
 Management structure is also important for creating a business plan for a bank loan.
 This management structure will be closely related to the one we saw in business plan for a Mexican restaurant.

 2.3 Customers of Courier Company

 The next thing that we need to discuss are the customers that the business plan delivery service will be serving.
 It is important to know the customers as only then we can see how the business will be run.
 The main customers of the business will be the following:

 - Privat customers who want to send letters.

 - Businesses that want the service for their business plan delivery service.

 2.4 Business Target

 DCS is being started with the target of making life easier for the people of Dallas.
 It has been noted that the city lacks good courier service that are direly needed.
-The business aims to bridge the gap as best possible.
+The business plan delivery service aims to bridge the gap as best possible.
 The target will be broken down into the following: